Georgia Gov. Brian Kemp is suspending state gas and diesel taxes again

 ATLANTA (AP) — Georgia’s governor is again suspending state taxes on gasoline and diesel fuel, declaring a legal emergency over higher prices.

 Gov. Brian Kemp signed the executive order Tuesday morning.
-The suspension begins Wednesday and lasts through Oct.
+The suspension of the taxes, at 31.2 cents per gallon of gasoline and 35 cents per gallon of diesel fuel, begins Wednesday and lasts through Oct.
 12.

 Georgia’s government gave up an estimated $1.7 billion in revenue during an earlier suspension over 10 months from March 2022 to January 2023, about $170 million a month.